JustinaPetr/rasa-advanced-workshop-actions/README.md

 To set up your working environment:

-1. Create a virtual environment
+1. Create a virtual environments

 `python3 -m venv ./venv`